Working with Eagle Alloy

 - Unless otherwise agreed to in writing, casting cost does not include metal surcharge currently in effect.

-- Surcharges are subject to monthly adjustment and are determined at the time of order placement.
+- Surcharges are subject to monthly adjustment and are determined at the time of shipment.
 Surcharges are calculated using rough casting weight.

 - Minimum release value for Shell-molded product is $2,500.